Jobs & Internships

 TIP: Save your searches to quickly access a set of filters you’ve used in the past!

-While we do our best to vett employers, employment scams are always changing and getting better at hiding in plain sight.
+While we do our best to vet employers, employment scams are always changing and getting better at hiding in plain sight.
 We want to empower you to ensure the employers are legitimate.
-Here is a resource to help you be aware of typical job scams.
-If you have any concerns about employer requests or interview procedures, please reach out to our office, we are happy to support you.
+If you have any concerns about employer requests or interview procedures, please reach out to our office.
+We are happy to support you.

-In light of COVID-19 we can expect an increase in job scammers.
-These scammers may post jobs on popular job boards and they may directly contact you via email offering to hire you for a position.
-Some scams may use reputable companies as fronts, they may even mention Handshake or UAF to make them seem more legitimate.
+Scammers may post jobs on popular job boards, and they may directly contact you via email offering to hire you for a position.
+Some scams may use reputable companies as fronts.
+They may even mention Handshake or UAF to make them seem more legitimate.

 Be wary if the job posting or email:

-- Be skeptical, always ask questions and look up jobs/employers when you are looking at job postings or reading email offers.
+Be skeptical, always ask questions and look up jobs/employers when you are viewing job postings or reading email offers.

 My name is Bryan and I work with the HandShake, and my job is to provide part-time employment for qualified students during the academic year and beyond.
 I have contacted you because there is an opening for you at CDS and below are the lines from your potential employer: